Allison Gerli

 Professional Background, Awards & Community Involvement

-• Best Lawyers Ones To Watch 2024, recognized in the area of family law.
+• Best Lawyers Ones To Watch in 2024, recognized in the area of family law.

 • Completed the Program on Negotiation at Harvard Law School Executive Education in 2023